ervandew/eclim/src/doc/content/vim/php/search.rst

 element by issuing the command **:PhpFindDefinition**.

 If only one result is found and that result is in the current source file, the cursor will be moved to the element found.
+Otherwise, on single result matches, the value of :ref:`g:EclimPhpSearchSingleResult` will be consulted for the action to take.
+If there are multiple results, the location list will be opened with the list of results.

 .. _\:PhpSearchContext: